208A Syllabus

 Class Description

 This class is an introductory graduate-level seminar focused on techniques in Social Network Analysis (SNA).
-The seminar covers the most common data analytic tasks that people engage in when analyzing “network data.”
+The seminar covers the most common data-analytic tasks people perform when analyzing “network data.”
 What is network data?
 What counts as network data is itself a point of contention—as we will see, for some people all data is network data—but let us say for the sake of this class that network data is data in which the unit of analysis is the relation or the interaction between at least two actors or objects, and the data come typically arranged in this “dyadic” form.
 At the end of the course, you will be familiar with (and will have acquired some practice) the basic techniques used to analyze social network data.

 Course Content